 An air conditioner overcharge quickly destroys the aluminum compressor.
 In a 12-ounce system, just three ounces of refrigerant represents 25% overcharge, which can kill the compressor.
 Adding an additional 12-ounces of refrigerant may cause a 100% overcharge!

 To properly charge a modern vehicle air conditioner we must fully evacuate the system and then add the proper volume.

-Proper recharging is done using a refrigerant recycle machine, charging cylinder and proper service data.
+We properly recharge the system using a refrigerant recycle machine, charging cylinder and proper service data.

-Inoperative condenser fans; which will destroy the compressor
+Inoperative condenser fans; which will destroy the compressor.

-Bad or out of range sensors
+Bad or out of range sensors.

 Far more information on air conditioner repair and diagnosis is available in our comprehensive four-part series on the topic.